 - Chinese consumers love to shop online

-- Mobile-first in payments (facilitated by Alipay and WeChat)
+- Mobile-first in payments (facilitated by online payment platforms Alipay and WeChat)

 - Comparable and lower prices online

-5 Reasons to sell your products online in China
+5 Reasons to sell your products on online shopping platforms in China

 1. China’s market is huge and the potential is even greater